When you join one of our trips, we want you to have peace of mind.

 When planning your travel, we recommend that you arrive in Hanoi by 3 p.m. on Day 1 and depart from Ho Chi Minh City anytime on Day 9 (or, if taking the extension, depart from Siem Reap, Cambodia, anytime after 5 p.m. on Day 12).
 If you'd like assistance booking flights, let us know and we'll connect you to our flight specialists.

-This tour is fairly active; travelers should feel comfortable walking three to five miles each day, and remaining on their feet for long periods of time.
+This trip is fairly active; travelers should feel comfortable walking three to five miles over the course of each day, and remaining on their feet for long periods of time.
 Several parts of the tour involve some longer walks, including up and down stairs and on uneven ground.
 There will also be an optional cycling opportunity in the countryside.

 February is an ideal time of year to travel: not too hot or too cold, ranging in the mid-70s to low 80s (°F).
 The north will be slightly more brisk, especially in the evenings which will dip to the mid-60s; however, as we move progressively southward, it will grow warmer as we go.